intellibrix/intellibrix/README.md

 ## Bundled Bricks

-The core `intellibrix` package comes with some bricks that provide basic functionality.
+The core `intellibrix` package comes with some bricks that provide basic functionality and serve as examples.

 You can instantiate these like any brick, passing in the appropriate intelligence and options.